mikemiles86/nerdcard-checklist/List.md

 * Dominion
 * Magic
 * Waited in line for a midnight release of a videogame
+* Explored more of the Minecraft world then the actual world.

 ## Technology
 * Built your own computer